The Great Day of His Wrath

 The painting is one of three works that together form a triptych entitled The Last Judgement.

 Description

 According to Frances Carey, Deputy Keeper in the Department of Prints and Drawings, British Museum, the painting shows the destruction of Babylon and the material world by natural cataclysm.
 William Feaver, art critic of The Observer, believes that this painting pictures the collapse of Edinburgh in Scotland.
 Calton Hill, Arthur's Seat, and the Castle Rock, Feaver says, are falling together into the valley between them.
-However, Charles F. Stuckey, professor of Art History, Theory, and Criticism at the School of the Art Institute of Chicago, is sceptical about such connections, arguing that it has not been conclusively proved.
+However, Charles F. Stuckey, professor of Art History, Theory, and Criticism at the School of the Art Institute of Chicago, is skeptical about such connections, arguing that it has not been conclusively proved.
 Michael Freeman, Supernumerary Fellow and Lecturer in Human Geography at Mansfield College, describes the painting as follows: